The Golden Jubilee of Parliament

 And whereas We are minded to provide for the establishment of Responsible Government, subject to certain limitations hereinafter set forth, in Our said Colony;

-Now know ye that We do declare Our will and pleasure to be as follows :- [see link]
+Now know ye that We do declare Our will and pleasure to be as follows :- [see: complete text of the 1923 constitution]

 .